Alt-right

 The alt-right movement espouses the pseudoscientific idea of biological racism and promotes a form of identity politics in favor of European Americans and white people internationally.
-Anti-egalitarian, it rejects the liberal democratic basis of U.S. governance, and opposes both the conservative and liberal wings of the country's political mainstream.
-Many of its members seek to replace the U.S. with a white separatist ethno-state.
-Some alt-rightists seek to make white nationalism socially respectable, while others, known as the "1488" scene, adopt openly white supremacist and neo-Nazi stances to shock and provoke.
+Anti-egalitarian in nature, it rejects the liberal democratic basis of U.S. governance, and opposes both the conservative and liberal wings of the country's political mainstream.
+Many of its members seek to replace the U.S. with a white separatist ethnostate.
+Some alt-rightists seek to make white nationalism socially respectable, while others (known as the "1488" scene) adopt openly white supremacist and neo-Nazi stances to shock and provoke.
 Some alt-rightists are antisemitic, promoting a conspiracy theory that there is a Jewish plot to bring about white genocide, although other alt-rightists view most Jews as members of the white race.
 The alt-right is anti-feminist and intersects with the online manosphere.
-Most adherents to the alt-right are also Islamophobic and oppose Islam.
-The movement distinguished itself from earlier forms of white nationalism through its largely online presence and its heavy use of irony and humor, particularly through the promotion of Internet memes like Pepe the Frog.
-Individuals aligned with many of the alt-right's ideas, but not its white nationalism, have been termed "alt-lite".
+Most adherents to the alt-right are also Islamophobic.
+The movement distinguished itself from earlier forms of white nationalism through its largely online presence and its heavy use of irony and humor, particularly through the promotion of memes like Pepe the Frog.
+Individuals who are aligned with many of the alt-right's ideas without espousing its white nationalism have been termed "alt-lite".

-The alt-right's membership is overwhelmingly white and male, attracted to the movement by deteriorating living standards and prospects, anxieties about the social role of white masculinity, and anger at left-wing and non-white forms of identity politics, such as feminism and Black Lives Matter.
+The alt-right's membership is overwhelmingly white and male, attracted to the movement by deteriorating living standards and prospects, anxieties about the social role of white masculinity, and anger at left-wing and non-white forms of identity politics such as feminism and Black Lives Matter.
 Alt-right material has contributed to the radicalization of men responsible for various murders and terrorist attacks in the U.S. since 2014.
 Critics charge that the term "alt-right" is merely a rebranding of white supremacism.